Meeco/js-sdk/packages/cli/README.md

 **NOTE** Most commands require authentication data from one or more users.
 This can be specified with the `-a <path/to/auth file.yaml>` flag.
 However, since it is required by almost all commands you can place your auth file at `.user.yaml` and it will be read automatically.

+**NOTE** Commands of the form `command:list` are paginated: they will return up to 200 (current default page size) results.
+To get more than that, use the flag `--all`.

 All yaml files beginning with a `.` in the root of the project are git ignored.

 ## Basic Flow